Juncus acutiflorus

-Juncus acutiflorus, also called sharp-flowered rush, is a rush or a grassy plant of the genus Juncus.
+Juncus acutiflorus, also called sharp-flowered rush, is a rush or a grassy flowering plant in the family Juncaceae.
 As the name suggests, the plant has notable sharp-looking flowers, flowering between July and September.

 Description

 The plant has leaves shaped round or elliptical in cross-section, with darker horizontal lines visible against the light at intervals, like in the jointed rush.
 During pollination, new branches emerge from the old ones and multiply to resemble a small bush.
 The flowers have various shades of warm brown and maroon.
 Fruits look like a small pointed capsule.
 It grows straight and measures about 3 feet tall.
 The leaves are straight, smooth and circular in section, hollow, with transverse septa making the leaf feel jointed while touching and holding.

 Ecology and habitat

 The plant commonly grows on acid soils in swampy wetlands and wet heathland and woodlands.
-The species is widespread in the areas of and nearby northern Ireland.
 This plant is sensitive to nitrate levels in the environment.
 In a Dutch rich-fen, chlorosis has been noted in stands of Juncus acutiflorus at locations where groundwater containing high levels of nitrate reached the surface.
 Experiments revealed that the chlorosis could be attributed to iron deficiency although iron levels in the shoots were well above the known physiological threshold values for iron deficiency.
 Nowadays, nitrate concentrations in ground water as high 1000 μM are no longer an exception in the Netherlands.